pjstadig/drifter/README.md

 has a constraint that references the `users` table, then they must be defined in a particular order.
-You can fix this two ways 1) you can just have a single list of migrations for the whole application or 2) you could add an additional list of migrations for adding constraints to you tables and concat it on the end.
+You can fix this two ways 1) you can just have a single list of migrations for the whole application or 2) you could add an additional list of migrations for adding constraints to your tables and concat it on the end.

 An advantage of this approach is seeing the migrations related to the objects in